Initial Biofeedback Session + Stress Test

 1. Reduces Headaches

-Patients in the Harvard study also learned pain theories regarding relaxation techniques.
+Clients in the Harvard study also learned pain theories regarding relaxation techniques.
 A portion also went through additional education about biofeedback training.
-All patients showed a statistically significant decrease in the frequency and severity of the headaches in the first 12 months; that benefit continued for 36 months.
+All clients showed a statistically significant decrease in the frequency and severity of the headaches in the first 12 months; that benefit continued for 36 months.
 Both groups also reported lower medication use and less medical care costs.
 (4)

 2. Helps Treat Constipation

-Biofeedback therapy is considered a well-established treatment modality for patients with several forms of chronic constipation (including dyssynergic defecation and fecal incontinence).
-Randomized controlled trials have found that 70 to 80 percent of all patients undergoing specialized biofeedback training in treatment centers experience improvements in symptoms.
+Biofeedback therapy is considered a well-established treatment modality for clients with several forms of chronic constipation (including dyssynergic defecation and fecal incontinence).
+Randomized controlled trials have found that 70 to 80 percent of all clients undergoing specialized biofeedback training in treatment centers experience improvements in symptoms.
 (5a)